Up on the Roof (song): Other recordings

 In the UK the Drifters' version of "Up on the Roof" failed to reach the Top 50, being surpassed by two British cover versions, sung by, respectively, Julie Grant and Kenny Lynch.
 The Kenny Lynch version, which largely replicated the Drifters' original, was the more successful, reaching number 10 in the UK.
 The Julie Grant version, which reached number 33 in the UK, reinvented the song as a Merseybeat number; its producer Tony Hatch would later be inspired to write Petula Clark's hit "Downtown", which was originally envisioned as being in the style of the Drifters, with whom Hatch hoped to place it.

 The Cryan' Shames worked with producer Jim Golden and had their version of "Up on the Roof" released in 1968.
 It reached no. 85 on the Billboard charts.

 Laura Nyro recorded "Up on the Roof" for her 1970 album Christmas and the Beads of Sweat and a single, affording Nyro her sole Hot 100 appearance with a number 92 peak.
 Nyro's version slows down the song's tempo and also omits the lyrics sung to the first of the original's three bridge sections.
 Also in 1970, Carole King herself recorded "Up on the Roof" for her solo recording debut Writer, from which it was issued as a single.

-James Taylor, who had played guitar on Carole King's cover of "Up on the Roof" and had duetted it with her at her Carnegie Hall concert of June 18, 1971, remade "Up on the Roof" for his 1979 album release Flag.
-Cash Box said that the song "is perfectly suited to Taylor's tender tenor."
-Issued as the album's lead single, Taylor's version of "Up on the Roof" peaked at number 28 in July 1979.
-Rearranged around Taylor's acoustic guitar playing and vocal accents and interjections, his version of "Up on the Roof" became a concert staple, often with a star-lit urban dreamscape presented behind the stage halfway through the number as his band played unison ascending notes to echo the song's theme.

 "Up on the Roof" had its most successful UK incarnation via a 1995 remake by Robson & Jerome released as a double A-side coupled with their remake of "I Believe."
-Its arrangement hewed close to The Drifters' original; the accompanying music video showed the duo cavorting atop a midtown Manhattan skyscraper.
+Its arrangement hewed close to the Drifters' original; the accompanying music video showed the duo cavorting atop a midtown Manhattan skyscraper.
 The single reached number 1 on the UK Singles Chart and has sold 890,000 copies in the UK.
 In addition, "I Believe"/ "Up on the Roof" reached number 3 in Ireland and number 45 in the Netherlands.